 however, locally produced gas supplies have decreased significantly over the same period.
 With the loss of local supply and performance constraints due to aging equipment, the compressor station has had to run more frequently in order to meet customer demand and maintain gas storage supply in the La Goleta Storage Field.
 SoCalGas has made use of natural gas supply from Pacific Gas and Electric Company (PG&E) that is delivered to the distribution system at Morro Bay to supplement the local demand, thereby facilitating injection at the La Goleta Storage Field.
 However, these operational modifications are not sufficient to address the long-term changes, such as the loss of local production, to the system.
-Gas supplies transported through the Ventura Compressor Station are now the primary source of supply for the La Goleta Storage Field because local supplies no longer meet injection needs.
+Gas supply for the La Goleta Storage Field because local supplies no longer meet injection needs.
 For these reasons, SoCalGas sought CPUC authorization for compressor station modernization in the 2016 and 2019 General Rate Case (GRC).